pswhitehead/pswhitehead/content/projects/_index.md

   image: ""
 ---

+The below list is a selection.
+Please see [Google Scholar](https://scholar.google.com/citations?user=zLLrwMkAAAAJ&hl=en) for the complete list.

 ### Human Perception and Performance
   How do you avoid accidents while driving?
 How do you make the right decision when it matters?
 I use behavior and eye tracking methods to better understand these behaviors, specifically focussing on how people learn to successfully and automatically implement context-appropriate behavior.
 <br/><br/>